Johnallsor/Premotion-Website-CS-P2/README.md

 - [ ] Add Image on page.

-- [ ] Continue adding all my ideas into the repository.
+- [ ] Begin adding all my ideas into the repository.

 ---